AllanCameron/geomtextpath/README.md

 #> Loading required package: ggplot2
 ```

-The main function in this package, `geom_textpath`, functions much as
+The core function in this package, `geom_textpath`, works like any other
-any other `geom` in `ggplot2`, taking its x co-ordinates, its y
+`geom` in `ggplot2`.
+It takes its x co-ordinates, its y co-ordinates and
-co-ordinates and its text label from an aesthetic mapping.
-At its most
+its text label from an aesthetic mapping.
+At its most basic, this allows
-basic, this allows the `label` to be plotted on an arbitrary path, as
+the `label` to be plotted on an arbitrary path, as shown in the
-shown in the following example:
+following example:

 ``` r
 t <- seq(5, -1, length.out = 1000) * pi